Why See Annie?

 Leapin' lizards!
 Little Orphan Annie returns to the West End after nearly two decades to bring her sunshine personality to a brand new production.
 Heart-warming and dripping with charm and catchy songs, Annie has been an absolute classic since first appearing on stage in 1977, introducing audiences to the wily red-head and her adorable adventures.

-Craig Revel Horwood has now stepped into Miranda Hart's high heels to play Miss Hannigan.
-See the Strictly star strut his stuff on stage until the 27th November after so many years behind the judges table!
+Meera Syal has now stepped into Craig Revel Horwood's and Miranda Hart's high heels to play Miss Hannigan.
+See the comedian and author strut her stuff on stage until the 27th November after so many years behind the judges table!

 It's a hard Knock life